fusionpbx/fusionpbx-docs/source/getting_started/lets_encrypt.rst

 ::

  # the domain we want to get the cert for;
- # technically it's possible to have multiple of this lines, but it only worked
+ # technically it's possible to have multiple of these lines, but it only worked
  # with one domain for me, another one only got one cert, so I would recommend
- # separate config files per domain.
+ # Separate config files per domain.
  domains = my-domain

  # increase key size